What motivates you when things get tough? Feel free to be detailed and explain why.

 What are the 3 things you like best about your work and why?

 Like I said earlier, collaborating with people on a story is the greatest feeling on earth.
-It’s why I couldn’t rightfully do any other job, sure there’s collaboration in other stuff, but to come together creatively on how to best serve characters, stories, a whole world, etc, is mind blowing.
-I also like seeing a whole project come together from start to finish.
-I’m a man, it’s the closest I’ll ever get to giving birth, you know what I mean?
-My short films feel like my kids… though I do have favorites don’t tell them.
+It’s why I couldn’t rightfully do any other job.
+Sure, there’s collaboration in other fields, but to come together creatively on how to best serve characters, stories, a whole world, etc., is mind blowing.
+I also love seeing a whole project come together from start to finish.
+I’m a man — it’s the closest I’ll ever get to giving birth, you know what I mean?
+My short films feel like my kids… though I do have favorites, don’t tell them.
 I definitely have least favorites, I’ll tell you that.
-I also like being able to show people something so personal.
-Don’t get me wrong, it can be absolutely terrifying, but I love making something that means so much to me and then getting to share it with the world.
-Even if only 5 people watch it, it’s a privilege.
-I always say I can die happy the day I make something that someone truly takes into their heart.
-Even if it’s one person, I don’t need millions to watch my stuff, if just one person is moved by something I created, you can kill me there.

 What do you think are your 3 biggest weaknesses and how are you overcoming them?

-I definitely have imposter syndrome.
-It’s hard not to in film if I’m being honest, being surrounded by so many other creative people you can feel suffocated really quickly.
-Especially if someone on my crew has also directed before, screw that.
-I try not to compare myself to others and just focus on the directing style that I like and filming what’s in my head, but easier said than done, you know what I mean?
-I can also be pretty impatient, especially with the boring boring boring logistical stuff.
-If we don’t have equipment locked down in like a week I’ll just quit.
+I can also be pretty impatient, especially with the boring, boring, boring logistical stuff.
+If we don’t have equipment locked down within a week, I’ll just quit.
 Can’t stand it.
 I don’t know if this counts as cheating because it’s just a combination of the first two, but I can definitely get in my own way.
-Wether it’s because of feeling like I don’t belong or I just can’t be asked to re-make the production schedule AGAIN, I know sometimes everything would be smoother if I just put my head down and powered through.
-I live with my head in the clouds, what can I say?
+Whether it’s feeling like I don’t belong or just not being able to bring myself to remake the production schedule again, I know that sometimes everything would run smoother if I just put my head down and powered through.
+I live with my head in the clouds — what can I say?

 Tell us about a time you were dead wrong about something.